 For full-time, benefit eligible employees, UNF offers an excellent range of benefits, including:

-- A choice of two health plans through CareFirst (PPO or CDHP with HSA)
+- a choice between two health plans through UnitedHealthcare (PPO or HDHP with HSA)

 - dental insurance